zdu-strong/mobx-react-use-autorun/README.md

 # Notes - Work together with typedjson

-typedjson is a strongly typed reflection library.<br/>
+Typedjson is a strongly typed reflection library.<br/>

     import { makeAutoObservable, toJS } from "mobx-react-use-autorun";
     import { TypedJSON, jsonMember, jsonObject } from "typedjson";